KNOX COUNTY, Tenn. — As the weather heats up outside, the possibility of heat exhaustion or stroke increases quickly.

 According to the National Highway Traffic Safety Administration, 23 children died from heatstroke in 2021.
 Each of those kids was trapped inside a hot car.

 On a hot spring or summer day, it only takes 10 minutes for the sun to heat a car by nearly 20 degrees.
 Heating a car up so quickly can cause someone's core internal temperature to rise to 107, which is deadly.

 Worse, a child's temperature can rise five times faster than adults.
-When left inside of a hot car, a child could die in a matter of minutes.
+When left inside a hot car, a child could die in a matter of minutes.

 According to the Mayo Clinic, signs of a heat stroke may include the following:

 - Confusion, agitation, slurred speech, or irritability

 - Alteration in sweating.
 In heatstroke brought on by hot weather, your skin will feel hot and dry to the touch.

 - Nausea and vomiting

 - Rapid breathing

 - Racing heart rate